-To change the input language quickly in Windows 8.1 or Windows 10, you can use Windows key+Spacebar to switch between languages.
+To change the input language quickly in Windows OS, you can use Windows key+Spacebar to switch between languages.

-These above steps are very straight forward methods to show language bar in Windows OS.
-As said earlier, the language bar will be still missing from the OS even after enabling it due to startup service issue.
+These above steps are straight forward methods to show language bar in Windows OS.
+As said earlier, sometimes the language bar will be still missing from the OS even after enabling it because of startup service issue.

-In that case, follow the below steps.
-This method is completely applicable for Windows 8, 8.1/10 too.
+In that case, try method 2.
 Even though below screenshots have been taken on Windows 7, you can still safely use on latest Operating Systems.

-Remember to take a backup of the registry before modifying if you are not comfortable in making changes in registry because wrong modification can cause an issue to Windows OS.
+Remember to take a backup of the registry before modifying it if you are not comfortable in making changes in the registry because wrong modification can cause an issue to Windows OS.

-This method will enable the startup service required for language bar and it will run every time when OS boots.
+This method will enable the startup service which is required for the language bar every time when OS boots up.

-Go to Registry editor by typing ‘ regedit’ in Run or search box.
+Open Registry Editor by typing ‘ regedit’ in Run or search box.
 Go to the following location,

 Right-Click on blank space at the right side, select New String Value.